viamrobotics/docs/docs/components/camera/rtsp.md

 {{% /tab %}}
 {{< /tabs >}}

-The following attributes are available for rtsp cameras:
+The following attributes are available for RTSP cameras:

 | Name | Inclusion | Description |
 | ---- | --------- | ----------- |